 It was a painful learning curve for me.
 And while it all worked out for the best in the end, I wouldn’t wish it on anybody.
-If she has a boyfriend (or a girlfriend), my advice is to steer clear.
+If she has a boyfriend (or any partner for that matter), my advice is to steer clear.

-13. Having a threesome with your friend & her partner
+13. Having a threesome with your friend & their partner

 I’m sure I don’t have to explain the dangers of this one.
 Take it from me; it’s a horrible idea.
 Just, no.